 Mixed Numbers to Fractions uses number line models to demonstrate how a number in mixed form can be renamed in fraction form.

 The illustration below was made by Mixed to Fraction Designer.
-It shows the mixed number 2 3/5.
-You are to write 2 3/5 in fraction form, with only a numerator and denominator.
+It shows the mixed number.
+You are to write in fraction form, with only a numerator and denominator.

 In this example, you will notice that the arrow is pointing to the 13th mark after 0, giving a numerator of 13.
 The number of parts between each whole unit is 5, giving a denominator of 5 for a fraction of 13/5.
-Some textbooks call a fraction such as this where the numerator is equal to or larger than the denominator improper.
+Some textbooks call a fraction such as this improper, where the numerator is equal to or larger than the denominator.
+There is nothing improper with the fraction 13/5.
 This is better known as the fraction form or a/b form of the number.